Klopp rules himself out of Germany job contention

-Jurgen Klopp has dismissed suggestions he could succeed Joachim Low as Germany head coach.

-The Liverpool manager said on Tuesday that he remained committed to last season's Premier League champions.
+The Liverpool manager said on Wednesday that he remained committed to last season's Premier League champion.

 Low announced earlier in the day that he would end his 15-year career as Germany boss after the Euro 2020 finals.